2. Defining Our Inner World - Spirit, Religion & Mind

 Religion: Organized Systems of Belief and Community

-Key characteristics of religion usually involve:
+Key things about religion usually include:

 Psychology: The Scientific Exploration of Mind and Behavior